This page about living with gout was last reviewed, or updated, on 19 August 2018.

 So once you have got UA to the desired level, discuss with your doctor whether you should try to maintain a low uric acid level with dietary measures, vitamins, herbs, or natural gout products such as Flamasil or GoutCleanse.
 And only go back onto pharmaceuticals if your uric acid level rises again (especially if it gets above 7.0 mg/dL, men, or around 6.5 mg/dL, women).

 Although uric acid lowering natural gout remedies, when figures are available, do not lower uric acid (UA) levels as much as do pharmaceuticals, they don't raise uric acid, so focusing on eating these regularly, and taking frequent uric acid measurements is vital.
 A key factor will be the state of your kidneys, because they excrete around 2/3 of the uric acid you remove.
-(The remaining 1/3 or so, is dissolved in the intestines by bacteria).
+The remaining third or so, is dissolved in the intestines by bacteria.

 Another approach is taken by those who learn to their great joy that baking soda (bicarbonate of soda) or apple cider vinegar, or cherry juice or some other substance will stave off an impending gout attack, and naturally they become very experienced at noticing the signs that this is going to happen.
 (Usually twinges in a big toe are the sign that uric acid is crystallising (crystallizing) and the crystals are about to be deposited).
 So if these gout remedies work, or half-work, they work quickly.
 For these gout sufferers, living with gout is less of a challenge.
 They feel confident they can deal with it.